twop/shelv/src/default-notes/default-settings.md

 ```

 **System Prompt**
 - The `systemPrompt` sets the initial context for all AI requests
 	* We've found "be concise" to be very helpful, feel free to play around with it!

 ***Tip**: Haiku model is the cheapest for us to run, but you can also try sonnet (commented out in the settings block below).
-It's is slower and more expensive for us, but more accurate.*
+It is slower and more expensive for us, but more accurate.*